Breast Augmentation NYC | Breast Implants Manhattan – Dr. Shridharani

 Watch Dr. Shridharani Perform A Breast Augmentation with Fat Transfer

 Breast Augmentation Recovery

-The first few days after surgery will most likely be met with some discomfort, as is the case with most surgeries.
+The first few days after undergoing your breast augmentation in NYC will most likely be met with some discomfort, as is the case with most surgeries.
 Many patients however do not even need or use their prescribed medications for pain, and those that do generally only use it for the first week or less.
 Recovery varies depending on incision location, implant size, and whether the implants are above or below the pectoral muscle.

 Tightness in the chest is a perfectly normal feeling during this time, as the tissue will be stretched as the implants settle into place.
 Upon first view of your new breasts, they may appear too high on the chest, but this is a normal feeling as well, as implants will be brought down when they settle.

 After clearing your anesthesia you will return home with a medical compression bra overtop of your incision bandages, which will aid in minimizing swelling and keeping any strain off of your stitches.
 This will be worn for all of your initial recovery.